pjmorse/mbta-api/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

+You will almost certainly benefit from checking out [the API Documentation](http://realtime.mbta.com/Portal/Home/Documents).

 ### See Also